 43. A Second, a Minute, a Week With Days in It: A Book About Time by Brian P. Cleary

-A playful book with silly characters and perfect rhyming that teaches not just the basics of telling time, but the tricky concept of relative time.
+A playful book with silly characters and perfect rhyming that teaches not just the basics of telling time but the tricky concept of relative time.

 44. If You Were a Minute by Tricia Speed Shaskan

 How long is a minute, really, when trying to make sense of time?
 Kids can look at a clock and read the time, but this book helps them understand what can be done in different amounts of time to build deeper meaning.
-It is never to early to introduce time management skills.
+It is never too early to introduce time management skills.

 Buy it: If You Were a Minute at Amazon